MissoAI/weather-app/README.md

 ```

 # Additional Note:
-  * Fell free to change it!
+  * Feel free to change it!